 d. if the judgment is not in conformity with the true and correct interpretation of a contractual or legal provision

-The aspect of class actions or commonly known as representative suits are dealt with under of Code of Civil Procedure 1908, Ord.
-1 r 8.
-Ord. r 8 of the Code provides that when there are number of persons similarly interested in a suit, one or more of them can with the permission of the court or upon a direction from the court, sue or be sued on behalf of themselves or may defend such suit on behalf of or for the benefit of all persons so interested.
+The concept of class action suits or commonly known as representative suits are dealt with under Order 1 Rule 8 the of Code of Civil Procedure 1908, Order 1 Rule 8 of the Code provides that when there are number of persons similarly interested in a suit, one or more of them can with the permission of the court or upon a direction from the court, sue or be sued on behalf of themselves or may defend such suit on behalf of or for the benefit of all persons so interested.

 The recognition and enforcement of a foreign judgment is governed by the provisions of Code of Civil Procedure 1908.
 A foreign judgment is defined u/s 2 (6) to mean the judgment of a foreign court.
 Section 2(5) stipulates that a foreign court means a court situated outside India and not established or continued by the authority of the Central Government.